Community Supported Agriculture (CSA)

 FAT TURNIP FARMS 2021 CSA PROGRAM

-2021 Summer CSA sign up is now open.
+2021 Summer CSA sign up ended May 31, 2021.
 We plan to provide boxes from mid-June through mid-October (approx. 16 – 18 weeks, depending on the weather).
 Select weekly or bi-weekly boxes of our WSDA certified organic produce.

 In June, boxes will likely contain mixes of lettuce, beets (red and golden), cucumbers, turnips, radishes, summer squash, broccoli, spinach, and new potatoes.

 In July, green beans, yellow beans, peas, pickling cucumbers, cabbage, kohlrabi, cauliflower, potatoes, carrots (orange and yellow), and herbs will be added to the mix.